sapcxtools/workspace/core-customize/hybris/bin/custom/sapcxtools/sapcommercetoolkit/README.md

 ```

 ### Hints

+One should include the `sapcommercetoolkit` within the list of extension to execute projectdata updates on
+system init and update via the property `update.executeProjectData.extensionName.list=sapcommercetoolkit`.

 Typically, one activates the `sapcommercetoolkit.impeximport.environment.supportlocalizedfiles` by setting it to `true`.
 This will automatically resolve localized files that have the same name as the one specified in the configuration, but with